zhuhang-jasper/baser-react/readme.md

 - *TODO: Save/Load snapshot of board information*

 ### Known Issues
-Pre-defined letters do not take effect immediately.
+1. Pre-defined letters do not take effect immediately.
 You have to traverse through all letters ONCE.

 **Tip: Click the first letter (top left) and keep hitting 'TAB' button until you reach the last letter (bottom right).**

+2. Clear button did not clean in proper way.

 ### How to use
 1. npm install